 There are many different types of SD Cards (Secure Digital) depending on capacity and data transfer speed.

-Nowadays, the price of SD cards has dropped so much and it's so cheap to purchase an SDHC speed class 10 16GB card that you shouldn't purchase anything with less specifications.
+Nowadays, the price of SD cards has dropped so much and it's so cheap to purchase a fast card that you shouldn't purchase anything with less specifications.

 Finally, I recommend you to use several small capacity cards rather than a few large capacity ones.
 That way, if you lose a card or spoil it, fewer pictures will be lost.
 By using several small capacity cards you decrease the risk of losing your photos.